 - Mix the dry ingredients in a large bowl (flours, baking powder, baking soda, and salt).

-- Add the oil/sugar mixture, as well as the chocolate to the dry mix and stir until all dry ingredients are moistened.
+- Add the oil/sugar mixture, as well as the chocolate, to the dry mix and stir until a batter forms.

 - Let them sit for about 10 minutes to help them hold their shape.